Education and Schools in Mumbai

 International schools in Mumbai

 Most expats prefer to send their children to international schools in Mumbai.
-These include those institutions that follow a home-country teaching curriculum and language, and also those bodies that offer an International Baccalaureate (IB) programme – as is the case with many private schools in India.
+These include institutions that follow a home-country teaching curriculum and language, and also those that offer an International Baccalaureate (IB) programme – as is the case with many private schools in India.

-International schools are a great option for expat parents who are working abroad only for a short period of time and would like to have your child have as little trouble as possible acclimatising to their new education environment, then sending them to the international school associated with your home country (i.e. American, Singapore, etc.) may be best.
+International schools are a great option for expat parents who are working abroad only for a short period of time and would like their child to have as little trouble as possible acclimatising to their new environment, then sending them to the international school associated with their home country may be best.

 Expats should note that international schools are notorious for their high fees.
-Many parents are lucky enough to receive education allowances from their employer to help foot the bill, but if this is not the case, be mindful when negotiating your salary that a large chunk will need to go toward tuition.
+Many parents are lucky enough to receive education allowances from their employer to help foot the bill, but if this is not the case, be mindful when negotiating a salary that a large chunk will need to go toward tuition.